rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 las = laspy.read(fpath)
 np_las = np.transpose(np.vstack([las.x, las.y, las.z, las.classification, las.scan_angle*scan_angle_factor, np.zeros(len(las))]))
 {% endhighlight %}
-Note that the scan angle dimension doesn’t actually provide us with angles, and we need to multiply it by a factor to get the actual angle.
+Note that we need to multiply the scan angle dimension by a factor to get actual scan angles.
 See [this comment](https://github.com/ASPRSorg/LAS/issues/41#issuecomment-344300998) for an in-depth explanation.
 In practice, we might want to make an array from more than one lidar file, in which case something like this could be helpful:
 {% highlight Python %}
 np.append(np_las_1, np_las_2, axis=0)
 {% endhighlight%}

-Next, we’ll make a spatial index. k-D trees are popular spatial indexes for point clouds because they’re good for nearest neighbor queries (what are the n nearest neighbors?) and range queries (what are the neighbors within a distance r from some point?) on point datasets.
+Next, we’ll make a spatial index. k-D trees are popular spatial indexes for point clouds because they can efficiently answer nearest neighbor queries (what are the n nearest neighbors?) and range queries (what are the neighbors within a distance r from some point?) on point datasets.
 Here we’ll use [scipy’s implementation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html).
-Since we’re only concerned with finding which returns have (x,y) coordinates that fall in polygons, we’ll just build the tree for those dimensions.
-For more on k-D trees, Xiao (2016) gives a great introduction for GIS folks.
+Since we’re only concerned with finding which returns have (x,y) coordinates that fall in polygons, we’ll build the tree for just those dimensions.
+For more on k-D trees, Xiao (2016) gives a great introduction geared towards GIS folks.
 {% highlight Python %}
 from scipy.spatial import KDTree kdtree_las_xy = KDTree(np_las[:, :2])